gethugothemes/hugo-modules/components/cookie-consent/README.md

 path = "github.com/gethugothemes/hugo-modules/components/cookie-consent"
 ```

-Add the following code to your js plugins list in the `config.toml` file.
+Add the following code to your js plugins list in the `hugo.toml` or `config.toml` file.

 ```toml
 [[params.plugins.js]]